 We can expect tourism to start returning when borders open up, restrictions ease, and/or we get new regulations on “immunity passports.”
 When a vaccine is ready, more people will also feel comfortable travelling.
 But even then, travel will still involve extra steps to prevent the spread of COVID-19.

 How to Prepare for Tourism Post-COVID

 Working in tourism is a fun and exciting way to make a living.
 Lots of people are holding off on getting into the travel industry, due to the fact that so many people are staying home during the pandemic.
 But if you want to prepare for tourism post-COVID, you need to think about the skills and knowledge you’ll need to thrive in the new world of tourism.

 Some people are going ahead and getting their hospitality and tourism degrees online right now.
+There are also other types of hospitality degrees that meet the education requirement for many hospitality jobs.
 It’s a great way to prepare since you’ll have the time to learn all the information you’ll need while learning about the tourism landscape in real-time.
 You’ll be able to ask your teachers questions about adapting to a post-COVID world.

 Make Sure You Have Multiple Ways to Communicate

 Communication is a key skill for anyone who wants to work in the tourism field.
 Many tourists won’t speak the local language and might be confused about how to find travel information they can understand.
 The key is to be warm and welcoming and to have multiple ways to communicate.
 This is known as cross-cultural communication, and it’s essential whether you’re considering hospitality and tourism degrees online or you’ve been working in the hospitality field for years.